Gas metal arc welding: Technique

 A vertical weld may start at the bottom of the joint and proceed upwards, or start at the top and work downwards.
 The bottom-up technique tends to produce deeper penetration and a theoretically-stronger weld.
 However, there is an increased tendency for weld drip, leading to the aforementioned cratering and undercutting, avoidable with a proper weaving technique.
 Some increase in spatter may also be an issue.
 On the other hand, the top-down procedure is less prone to weld drip, and generally produces smoother and more-attractive welds, but with less penetration.
 Bottom-up is generally considered the preferred technique with heavy sections, although use of pure carbon dioxide when welding low- and medium-carbon steels with the top-down technique can increase penetration without excessive appearance degradation.

-As well as possessing good gun-handling skills, the weldor must know how to correctly configure the welder (machine) to suit the characteristics of the weldment, the wire type and shielding gas(es) being used, and in some cases, the orientation of the joint to be welded.
+As well as possessing good gun-handling skills, the welder must know how to correctly configure the welding machine to suit the characteristics of the weldment, the wire type and shielding gas(es) being used, and in some cases, the orientation of the joint to be welded.
 Such configuration involves setting voltage, wire-feed speed and gas-flow rate, as well as using the correct gun nozzle to achieve proper shielding gas dispersal.

 Over time, welding will cause a buildup of spatter inside the nozzle, which in sufficient quantity, will affect gas dispersal, possibly leading to unsound welds.
-Hence the weldor will have to periodically clean the nozzle and tip to remove spatter.
+Hence the welder will have to periodically clean the nozzle and tip to remove spatter.
 Use of anti-spatter compound on the nozzle and tip can often slow the rate of buildup.
-Anti-spatter compound is sold both in a jar as a paste (often referred to in the trade as “tip-dip”), and in an aerosol can as a spray.
-Weldors may use the latter product to prevent spatter buildup on the weldment itself, as well as on the jig that is holding the weldment components.
+Anti-spatter compound is sold both in a jar as a paste (often referred to in the trade as "tip-dip"), and in an aerosol can as a spray.
+Welders may use the latter product to prevent spatter buildup on the weldment itself, as well as on the jig that is holding the weldment components.